Code-Screen/Code-Screen.github.io/docs/integrating-comeet-with-codescreen.md

 <br>

-### 3. Send and Review the Test
+### 3. Send and Review the assessment
-Once a candidate is moved into the stage that you added the CodeScreen assessment to, you can send them the test by clicking the `Start` button.
+Once a candidate is moved into the stage that you added the CodeScreen assessment to, you can send them the assessment by clicking the `Start` button.

 <figure>
   <figcaption style="font-style: italic;"></figcaption>